 6. Eating Disorder

-Cramps, withthe absence of period, may stem from eating disorders like anorexia and bulimia.
-Bulimia is a serious eating disorder, characterized by binge-eating and then purging to avoid weight gain, while those with anorexia may resort to food limitations to remain thin.
+Cramps, with the absence of period, may stem from eating disorders like anorexia and bulimia.
+Bulimia is a serious eating disorder, characterised by binge-eating and then purging to avoid weight gain, while those with anorexia may resort to food limitations to remain thin.
 Women who suffer from bulimia and anorexia may experience cramps and irregular periods, or no periods at all.

-In case of ectopic pregnancy, the fertilized embryo implants itself outside the uterus, more often than not, in one of the fallopian tubes.
+In case of ectopic pregnancy, the fertilised embryo implants itself outside the uterus, more often than not, in one of the Fallopian tubes.
 A woman with an ectopic pregnancy can experience mild cramps or one-sided sudden, sharp piercing pain, which may reach the lower back or shoulders.